scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 To make this tutorial more understandable, i will divide it into following steps, where each of them depends on previous one.

-1. Basic configuration using Postfix, Dovecot, MariaDB and certbot.
+1. Basic configuration using Postfix, Dovecot, MariaDB and certbot
 2. Keywords blocklist
 3. Spam filtering using Rspamd
 4. Virus filtering using ClamAV